How the Earth Works Lab

 GEOLOGY 11040 – How the Earth Works – is a pre-requisite or co-requisite for this lab course.
 Each lab is designed to be completed in about 1 hour 45 minutes.
 Typically, the projects are group efforts, working with 3 or 4 other students.
 All the labs will be held in McGilvrey Hall, Room 236, with the exception of the fieldtrip.

 Lab Course Pack

 All of the exercises and their explanations are printed in a course pack available at Wordsmiths, 402 East Main Street.
 The instructor's name is Rodney Feldmann.
 Students must have the course pack prior to the first laboratory so that the first exercise can be completed.

 Assignments and Grading

-Free Tutoring by experienced Geology graduate students and lab instructors begins week three of each semester.
+Free Tutoring by experienced Geology graduate students, lab instructors and advanced undergraduates begins in Week 3 of each semester.

 The Geology Department at KSU is an active, vibrant, and fun center for the study of Earth materials, processes, and history.
 We have ~15 faculty members who teach and do research in many different fields of Geology.
 The department currently has about 70 undergraduate majors (both B.A. and B.S.) and 30 graduate students (M.S. and Ph.D.).
 The Kent State Geological Society (KSGS) is one of the more active societies on campus and you are encouraged to become a member of it.
 The society holds informal fieldtrips throughout the year and each fall semester holds a picnic in one of the nearby parks.